khyron-realm/khyron-realm-website/docs/story/arrival.md

 ### The confirmation

-High speeds, a lot of heat and barely surviving.
+High speeds, a lot of heat, and barely surviving.
 The fleets are goings through the maximum pressure allowed.
 Counting seconds until the touchdown.
 A clever solution for landing uses backup engines.
 Multiple landing burns will be used for slowing the entry speed.
 Crash.
-A lot of crashes and sounds you’ll only hear if you are present on a battle field.
+A lot of crashes and sounds you’ll only hear if you are present on a battlefield.
 This is not a war.
 More like a controlled crash.
 All the onboard computers are resetting to recover from the crash.
 The Mothership arrived almost undamaged on the inside, but the exterior has seen better days.
 One at a time, it receives confirmation messages from all its fleets with their status.
-Almost all the ship are stable, but have damage to their modules.
+Almost all the ships are stable but have damage to their modules.
 The core hubs on the ships are active, but the other ones need repairs.

 ![Khyron planet](/img/wiki/khyron_crash_zone.png)